j8ahmed/weather_app_aa/README.md

 1. Setup files system to match layout
 2. Build class components to represent static version of app (no-styling)
 3. Write out Default state and basic functionality
+4. Switch from manual fake weather data -> sample api data -> live api data
+  - Fix API to exclude current temp and only get the daily values.
+  - Move the API id into an environment variable or secret or something like that.
+  - Map the icons to the possible weather values

 ### Bugs and Fixes